leithdm/shooty-rocks/README.md

 3. **In Progress** - user stories currently being worked on from current sprint.
 4. **Done** - user stories completed, and tested.

  A separate git branch was created for each user story, and a Pull Request (PR) was submitted for its subsequent approval/merger into the master repository.
-Along with tracking user stories, Github Projects was also used to track bugs.
-The full list of user stories/bugs and their relevant timestamped PR's **can be viewed [here](https://github.com/leithdm/milestone-project-2/projects/1).**
+Along with tracking user stories, Github Projects was also used to track bugs. **The full list of user stories/bugs and their relevant PR's can be viewed [here](https://github.com/leithdm/milestone-project-2/projects/1).**

 ![GitHub Projects in action](wireframes/agile-project-management.png)